 Descript is available as a desktop app for Mac and PC.
 They offer an extremely generous free plan to everyone, which includes recording, editing and mixing for one project plus limited screen recordings and transcriptions.
 This is perfect for trying out the app’s core functions and seeing if it works for you.

 Paid plans offer a huge range of powerful, useful and intelligent tools.
-Starting at $12 per month, you’ll get unlimited projects, recordings and transcriptions, plus other handy features like non-destructive exports to other DAWs (Digital Audio Workstations) like Audition and Pro Tools.
+Starting at $12 per month, you’ll get unlimited projects, recordings and transcriptions.
+Plus, you’ll get other handy features like non-destructive exports to other DAWs (Digital Audio Workstations) like Audition and Pro Tools.

 For $24 per month, you get pretty much everything you’d ever need to produce, publish and promote your podcast to a very high level: